ronygomes/reference/SpringBoot/spring-boot-hello-world/README.md

 * Java: 17 (Required for v3)
 * Dependencies: Spring Web, Spring Data JPA, H2 Datbase, Spring Boot DevTools

+Note: DevTools includes Stack Trace in error page.
+But when application is run using `java -jar` (prod) DevTools is automatically disabled.

 Assuing JDK 17 is installed, run the project with following commnd:

 ```shell